BinPro/CONCOCT/doc/complete_example2016.md

 ----------------------------
 The first step in the analysis is to assemble all reads into contigs, even for this small example, 1 million reads per sample and 16 samples, this is computationally intensive.
-There are a number of assemblers available if you want a quick results \texttt{megahit} generally performs well but \texttt{Spades} is also good.
+There are a number of assemblers available if you want a quick results \megahit generally performs well but Spades is also good.
 The best choice is data set dependent.

 Then assemble the reads.
 We recommend megahit for this.
-To perform the assembly I ran the following commands:
+To perform the assembly I ran the following commands, please **do not run this**:

 ```
 cd Example